andr3w6826/power-outage-analysis/README.md

     *Note: Only first 5 rows are shown*

     Key Observations:
-    - Sorted by counts, California and Texas have the highest incidents while Michigan, Washington, and New York have few outages.
-However, CA and TX have lower average durations compared to MI, WA, NY.
+    - Sorted by counts, California and Texas have the most recorded outages, while Michigan, Washington, and New York have few outages.
+However, CA and TX have shorter average outage durations compared to Michigan, Washington, and New York.
-    - This suggests that states like CA and TX might focus on reducing outage frequency, while the other states might prioritize improving recovery speed.
+    - This suggests that states like California and Texas might focus on reducing outage frequency, while the other states might prioritize improving recovery speed.

 <br>